mozilla/fxa/packages/fxa-js-client/CONTRIBUTING.md

 `grunt debug` - builds the regular library, runs test, watches for changes.
 Helpful when you are debugging.

+`grunt release` - will prepare a new release of this library.
+After the task, push the repositories in `build` and `docs` directories.
+Tag it on GitHub using the Releases feature.

 ### SJCL Notes

 Currently [SJCL](http://bitwiseshiftleft.github.io/sjcl/) is built with `./configure --without-random --without-ocb2 --without-gcm --without-ccm`.